By Geoff Kimmerly

 Over the last three seasons and 29 games, Chase Brown put up some of the most impressive passing numbers in MHSAA history.
 The Comstock Park senior finished his high school career with 22 record book entries, including for 7,283 career passing yards (11th most), 869 career attempts (seventh), 542 completions (sixth) and 64 career touchdown passes.
 He will continue his career at Hope College.

 Sand Creek senior Alec Muck capped his high school career in the fall among the highest-scoring players in state history with 72 total touchdowns and 452 points – the TDs broken down to 59 rushing, three receiving, five on kickoff returns, two on punt returns and three on interceptions returns over 34 games and most of four seasons.
-He also earned entrees with a 100-yard interception return score against Climax-Scotts on Aug.
+He also earned entries with a 100-yard interception return score against Climax-Scotts on Aug.
 30 and two kickoff return touchdowns in the same game against Monroe St. Mary Catholic Central on Oct.
 26. He will continue his career at Central Michigan University.

 Waterford Mott quarterback David McCullum and receiver Tariq Hardy made their way into the record book on the first day of the 2017 season, as McCullum completed a 99-yard scoring pass to Hardy to tie the longest all-time.